m7a/lo-banana-pi-m2p-edu/README.md

 this package is responsible for providing essential configuration files like `/etc/network/interfaces` or `/etc/fstab`.

-The supplied `package-sample` directory contains the instructions for a package which creates an user `linux-fan` and sets passwords for `root` and `linux-fan` to `testwort`.
-It depends on `openssh-server` and hence allows the first interaction after successfully booting the new image to be a login through SSH as user `linux-fan` with password `testwort`.
-Note that it is recommended to change the passwords _after_ the package has set them because if one relies on the package for productive passwords, `linux-fan` can read `root`'s password from the DPKG status files (i.e. the `postinst` script is readable by all users...).
+The supplied `package` directory contains the instructions for a package which creates an user `linux-fan` and sets passwords for `root` and `linux-fan` to `testwort`.
+It is recommended to change the passwords _after_ the package has set them because if one relies on the package for productive passwords, `linux-fan` can read `root`'s password from the DPKG status files (i.e. the `postinst` script is readable by all users...).

 Introduction to the old approaches
 ==================================